ocundale/notesfromgaia/content/publishers/plugin-integration-guides/brightcove.md

 6. Enter **coullpluginloader** in the first empty field as the *Plugin Name* and click the *+* button.
 7. Save these changes by clicking *Save* in the *PLUGINS* box.
 8. Publish the player.
 Changes should come into effect within a few minutes on any videos published using this player.

+{{% notice tip %}}
+If required, more detailed information on configuring player plugins is available on the official Brightcove support pages: https://support.brightcove.com/configuring-player-plugins
+{{% /notice %}}

 If you have any issues with setting up OverStream Banner, please don’t hesitate to email [account.support@coull.com](account.support@coull.com)